-Alliance Executive Director and Interim Chief of Staff at Health Data Research UK
+Alliance Executive Director and Interim Chief of Staff at Health Data Research UK (HDR UK)

-David Seymour joined HDR UK in June 2019 to lead the development of the UK Health Data Research Alliance and other strategic partnerships.
-He is working with data custodians across the UK to...
+David Seymour joined Health Data Research UK (HDR UK) in June 2019 to lead the development of the UK Health Data Research Alliance (the ‘Alliance’) and other strategic partnerships.
+He is...

 Former Chair of Public Advisory Board

 Angela Coulter is an NHS patient and a health services researcher with experience in studying patient and public views of healthcare, their experiences and outcomes, for which she has an...

-Professor of Primary Care Research & Development and Director of the Usher Institute at The University of Edinburgh at The University of Edinburgh
+Chair of Primary Care Research and Development, Usher Institute at The University of Edinburgh

 Aziz Sheikh is Professor of Primary Care Research & Development and Director of the Usher Institute at The University of Edinburgh.
 He is Honorary Consultant in Paediatric Allergy at the Royal...